gridbugs/ocaml-ecosystem-surprises/index.md

 Fifteen or so minutes of confusion turned to disappointment when I learnt through trial and error that the `.cargo` directory wasn't being copied because `(source_tree ...)` silently ignores files and directories whose names begin with a ".".
+This meant that cargo didn't know to look in the `vendor` directory for packages.
 If you've been bitten by this and found this page by searching "dune ignores hidden files" then feel free to share your story at the github issue:
 [Hidden folders are ignored in source_tree dep](https://github.com/ocaml/dune/issues/7135).
 I fixed the problem by renaming